beja65536/pz1_sobelfilter/README.md

 http://www.pynq.io

 ## Package Installation
-sudo pip install --upgrade 'git+https://github.com/beja65536/pz1_sobelfilter'
+ * from terminal via: sudo -H pip install --upgrade 'git+https://github.com/beja65536/pz1_sobelfilter'
+ * by running the example notebook provided in the 'notebooks' folder.

 ## Usage
 See example notebook in the 'notebooks' folder.